lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 For convenience, here are "copy-and-paste" versions of the equations for the AB magnitude and the AB magnitude error for each of the filter bands.
-For future reference, scroll down to the bottom of the page, under :ref:`DP0-2-TOPCAT-Beginner-Exercies-for-the-learner`, to see an example of how to retrieve fluxes as magnitudes and avoid the need to add columns.
+For a more advanced approach, scroll down to the bottom of the page to :ref:`DP0-2-TOPCAT-Beginner-Exercies-for-the-learner` and find an example of how to retrieve fluxes as magnitudes and avoid the need to add columns.